Welcome

 Power of Sale

 Section 101 of the Law of Property Act 1925 gives a lender the power to sell the mortgaged property if the mortgage is made by deed.
-This power arises once the mortgage money has become due (usually after the legal date of redemption has passed).
+This power arises once the mortgage money has become due (usually after the legal date of redemption has passed or upon a contractual acceleration event).

 However, the power is only exercisable when one of the conditions in section 103 is met: